-Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken and galangal (Thai ginger).
+Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken, and galangal.

 Global Food Recipes